Willy Adames Player Props: Brewers vs. Mets

 Willy Adames At The Plate

-- In 28.4% of his games this year, Adames has driven in at least one run.
-In seven of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Adames has had at least one RBI in 27.9% of his games this season (19 of 68), with more than one RBI seven times (10.3%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.